kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ## Motivation

 This blog series explains how modern terminals and command-line tools work.
-The main goal here is to learn by **experimenting**.
+The primary goal here is to learn by **experimenting**.
 I'll provide Linux tools to debug every component mentioned in the discussion.
-Our main focus is to discover **how** things work.
+Our focus is to discover **how** things work.
 For the explanation of **why** things work in a certain way, I encourage the reader to read excellent articles:

 * [The TTY demystified](https://www.linusakesson.net/programming/tty/)
 * [A Brief Introduction to termios](https://blog.nelhage.com/2009/12/a-brief-introduction-to-termios/)